gotr00t0day/ExcelRaven/README.md

 - Try renaming the file with different extensions (.xlsx, .xls, .zip)
 - Use `file` command to check the actual file type
 - Examine the file header with a hex editor
+- Use the signature detection feature to identify embedded formats

 ### No Credentials Found
 If no credentials are extracted: